 Is an ATS suitable for small businesses?

-How does an ATS help with hiring?
+How does an ATS help with hiring process?

 An Applicant Tracking System significantly speeds up the hiring process by organizing job applications in one easy-to-navigate platform.
 It allows hiring managers to efficiently track candidates throughout their application status, from submission to hiring.
 By automating repetitive tasks such as resume screening and interview scheduling, an ATS enables hiring teams to concentrate on identifying the best talent while improving overall communication with candidates.